1fish2/BBQTimer/README.md

 * Show a tip about adding the widget to the lock screen when first running the app.
 * Show tips via a menu command: How to install as home & lock screen widgets.
 What tapping the widget text does.
-* Provide color feedback when tapping on the timer text, like the system stopwatch app.
 * Deploy to the Play store.

 * Reset the timer on boot-up?